Franchise / Code Geass

 Works in this franchise:

-- Code Geass: Akito the Exiled — A sidestory OVA directed by Kazuki Akane, whose first episode premiered in Japanese theaters on August 4th, 2012.
-It takes place between the first and second seasons, focusing on a group of Japanese pilots fighting on the European front.
+- Code Geass: Akito the Exiled — (2012-2016) A sidestory OVA written and directed by Kazuki Akane.
+It takes place between the first and second seasons, focusing on a group of Japanese pilots in the army of the Europia (this world's third great power, unified by Napoleon).

-- Code Geass Nunnally In Wonderland — A 30 minute Storybook Episode OVA that features the characters as the cast of Alice in Wonderland.
-Also acts as a Bizarro Episode of sorts for the entire series because of all the silliness going around being rather contrast to the darker atmosphere that is generally prevalent in both seasons.
+- Code Geass Nunnally In Wonderland — (2012) A 30 minute Storybook Episode OVA that features the characters as the cast of Alice in Wonderland.
+Also acts as a Bizarro Episode of sorts for the entire series because of all the silliness going around providing a contrast to the darker atmosphere that is generally prevalent in the original anime.

 - Code Geass: Lelouch of the Rebellion — The most faithful adaptation of the anime, even though it removes the Humongous Mecha and most of the military action in favor of more comedy and shojo elements.